 The next day, i.e., 16th October 2016, the students set out to Kodachadri which forms a background to the famous temple of Mookambika in Kollur.
 It is located at a distance of 21 km from Kodachadri.
 After visiting and seeking the blessings from the deity goddess Mookambika at Kollur, the team continued the journey to Apsara Konda Waterfalls located in Honnavar Taluk of Uttara Kannada district of Karnataka.

-Later, finishing dinner at Shimoga, the team started their journey back to Bangalore and reached Jain University, JC Road campus at 5:00 am on 17th October 2016.
+Later, finishing dinner at Shimoga, the team started their journey back to Bangalore and reached Jain (Deemed-to-be University), JC Road campus at 5:00 am on 17th October 2016.
 Though the study tour ended, it gave rise to lot of questions pertaining to ecology, ecocriticism, environmentalism, conservation, literary theory and most importantly the role of literature and understanding of nature, especially usage of nature as a distinctive lens in literature studies.